CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm_T01_V01.md

 9.5.Ti=Assignment

-9.5.sec=This Agreement may not be assigned by either party without the other party’s prior written consent.
+9.5.sec=This Agreement may not be assigned by either party without the other party's prior written consent.

 9.6.Ti=Severability